 Formula recall notice delays.
 There have been cases of infants becoming sick or even dying from tainted formulas manufactured outside the United States.
 In 2016-2017, for example, the FDA received notification of 6 medical

 adverse events linked to imported European formulas.
 More importantly, if a formula is recalled in the country where it is produced, news might not reach the U.S. right away.

 More expensive without proven benefit.
 These formulas usually cost more than formulas made in the United States.
 Bottom line: there is no scientific evidence or research showing that imported formulas are better for babies.

 Can imported formulas help ease the current baby formula shortage?

 During the current formula shortage, the FDA is looking at more rapidly approving some imported formulas from reliable sources.
 However, this will be with full FDA oversight to ensure safety.

 All parents want the best for their growing baby.
 The AAP recommends

-breastmilk for a baby's sole source of nutrition for about the first 6 months.
+breastmilk for a baby's sole source of nutrition for about the first 6 months—and continued breastfeeding after starting solid foods for a year or more, as long as mother and baby desire.
 For parents who can't breastfeed, or choose not to, FDA-regulated infant formula is a healthy alternative.
 If you choose to use formula, please speak to your pediatrician so together you can decide what is the best and safest option for your child.